mapbender/mapbender-documentation/en/customization/yaml.rst

  **Project name**
 *****************

-The name of the project (standard: Mapbender) can be changed in parameters.yml.
+The name of the project (default: Mapbender) can be changed in parameters.yml.
 The change has a global impact on the whole Mapbender installation.

 .. code-block:: yaml